web7wizard/Student_Placement_Record/README.md

 # 🎓 Student Placement Management System

 A full-stack web application built with Angular and Spring Boot to manage student placement records.
-This system provides a clean, modern, and user-friendly interface for Creating, Reading, Updating, and Deleting (CRUD) placement data.
+This system provides a clean, modern, and user-friendly interface for Creating, Reading, Updating, and Deleting (CRUD) placement data.This project is a Student Placement Management System built using Spring Boot (REST API), PostgreSQL, and Angular.
+It allows students to upload their details, and administrators/teachers to manage placement records efficiently.
+The project demonstrates full-stack development with a backend powered by Spring Boot + PostgreSQL and a responsive frontend built using Angular.
+It is designed to provide a seamless experience for both students and administrators to track and manage placement-related data.

 ## 💡 Idea behind this project